 NEW GOVERNOR GENERAL

-Earlier this week, former astronaut Julie Payette was installed as the 29th Governor General of Canada, replacing David Johnston, who was appointed by former prime minister Stephen Harper
+In 2017, former astronaut Julie Payette was installed as the 29th Governor-General of Canada, replacing David Johnston, who was appointed by former prime minister Stephen Harper

 Upon taking her oath, she pressed Canadians to take on “serious and pressing global issues like climate change, migration, nuclear proliferation, poverty and population growth.”